Pinctada longisquamosa

-Pinctada longisquamosa, sometimes called scaly pearl osters, are a small species of pearl oyster found in the western Atlantic.
+Pinctada longisquamosa, sometimes called scaly pearl oysters, are a small species of pearl oyster found in the western Atlantic.
 They are distinguished by unique prismatic shell structures which protrude from the outer shell.

 Taxonomy

 Pinctada longisquamosa are invertebrate bivalves of the phylum Mollusca, which include cephalopods such as squids and gastropods such as snails and slugs.
 Pearl oysters such as Pinctada longisquamosa are not true oysters (order Ostreida), but rather members of a separate order, Pteriida, that includes pearl oysters and winged oysters.
 The fossil record of their family, Pteriidae, extends from the Triassic Period.

 The species was originally described as being from the Eastern Pacific Ocean, but this appears to have been due to an error in the locality data.
 Partly because of this confusion the species was often frequently confounded with Pinctada imbricata and Pteria colymbus. the Western Atlantic's main Pteriidae representatives.
 Recent efforts to classify Western Atlantic bivalves have confirmed Pinctada longisquamosa as a distinct species and supported its transfer from the genus Pteria to the genus Pinctada.